Stuart Forster reviews Sunday lunch at Sunderland Stadium of Light’s Riverview Brasserie.

 Lunch at the Riverview Brasserie

-The Riverview Brasseries is on the third floor of the stadium.
-On match days it’s where four-course meals are served to guests attending with hospitality packages.
+The Riverview Brasserie is on the stadium’s third floor.
+On match days it’s the restaurant where four-course meals are served to guests attending with premium hospitality packages.
 The restaurant is accessible via the ground’s main entrance.

-Opposite the lift that leads up to the Riverview Brasserie stands a cabinet displaying medals, old football jerseys and other memorabilia.
+Opposite the lift that rises to the Riverview Brasserie stands a cabinet displaying medals, old football jerseys and other memorabilia.

-As the name of the brasserie suggests, the dining room overlooks a curve in the River Wear, meaning its worth heading over to the windows.
+As the name of the brasserie suggests, the dining room overlooks a curve in the River Wear.
+It is worth heading over to the windows to view the sweep of the riverside along which ships used to be built.

 Sunderland Stadium of Light

-Dining at the Riverview Brasserie is a way of visiting the Stadium of Light, whose 48,707-capacity makes it England’s sixth largest football ground at the beginning of the 2017-18 season.
+Dining at the Riverview Brasserie is a way of visiting the Stadium of Light, whose 48,707-capacity made it England’s sixth largest football ground at the beginning of the 2017-18 season.

 The first league match played at the stadium, in 1997, saw Sunderland beat Manchester City 3 – 1.
 It has subsequently hosted Premier League and England international fixtures.
-The likes of Oasis, Take That plus Bruce Springsteen and the E Street Band have also performed summer concerts at the Stadium of Light.
+The likes of Oasis, Take That as well as Bruce Springsteen and the E Street Band have also performed summer concerts at the Stadium of Light.

-Sunderland AFC currently play in the Sky Bet Championship, England’s second tier.
-After ten consecutive seasons in the Premier League that means there have been a number of empty seats at the stadium during the opening home games of the current season.
+At the time of this review, Sunderland AFC play in the Sky Bet Championship, England’s second tier.
+After ten consecutive seasons in the Premier League, there have been a number of empty seats at the stadium during the opening home games of the 2017-18 season.
 That was also true of Riverview Brasserie as we ate Sunday lunch.
 Of course, a promotion may well change that.
 The brasserie can do that in the short term via local radio stations but the football team will have a play an entire season.

-I’d happily revisit to the Riverview Brasserie to order another beef.
-Hopefully I’ll have no beefs when I eventually return to watch the team play.
+I’d happily revisit to the Riverview Brasserie to order another beef dinner.
+But hopefully I’ll have no beefs with performances on the pitch when I eventually return to watch the team play.

 The Riverview Brasserie is in the Stadium of Light, Sunderland (tel.
 0371 911 1555).

-Why not visit the Riverview Brasserie as part of a Sunday out exploring Sunderland?
-Take a look at the See it Do It Sunderland website for an overview of attractions in the city.
+Thinking of visiting Sunderland?
+Take a look at the See it Do It Sunderland website for an overview of attractions in the city in North East England.

 If you enjoyed this post why not sign up for the free Go Eat Do newsletter?
 It’s a hassle-free way of getting links to posts on a monthly basis.